Wacker Chemie (ETR:WCH) Given a €156.00 Price Target by Warburg Research Analysts

-Warburg Research set a €156.00 ($183.53) target price on Wacker Chemie (ETR:WCH) in a report released on Tuesday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Wacker Chemie (ETR:WCH) has been given a €156.00 ($183.53) price target by equities researchers at Warburg Research in a report issued on Monday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the stock.
+Warburg Research’s target price indicates a potential upside of 17.38% from the stock’s current price.

 Wacker Chemie AG provides chemical products worldwide.
 It operates through four divisions: Wacker Silicones, Wacker Polymers, Wacker Biosolutions, and Wacker Polysilicon.
 The Wacker Silicones division offers silanes, siloxanes, silicone fluids, silicone emulsions, silicone elastomers, silicone resins, and pyrogenic silicas for use in construction, electronics, automotive, personal care, paint, and coating solutions.